SmritiGrg/FYP-FoodiesArchive/README.md

    - allows users signup, signin and delete account.
    - allows users to have username and password.
    - allows users to edit their profile.
    - allows user to see their history of their likes and comments.
-   - users get notification if their are any new updates on new foods and replies on their reviews.
 2. **Content Features:**
    - Information about various places of Nepal, giving descriptions, ratings and locations.
 3. **Interaction Features:**